All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Hyperk ahler metrics

-First, by work of Joyce \cite{Joyce} there exists a unique hyperk\"ahler QALE metric on the crepant resolution of a symplectic quotient singularity in each QALE K\"ahler class (with regards to the complex structure $I$).
+There are two reasons that make this conjecture plausible.
+First, by work of Joyce \cite{Joyce}, there exists a unique hyperk\"ahler QALE metric on the crepant resolution of a symplectic quotient singularity in each QALE K\"ahler class (with regards to the complex structure $I$).
 However, it is \emph{a priori} not at all clear that the natural metric on $X_5(\theta)$---that is, the one given by hyperk\"ahler reduction \cite{HKLR}---can also be obtained by the construction of Joyce.
-In order to apply Joyce's result one would first have to construct a QALE metric in the given K\"ahler class.
-While this may presumably be carried out by hand by an inductive procedure, applying the uniqueness portion of Joyce's theorem would require specific knowledge about the asymptotics of the competing hyperk\"ahler metric; see \cite{Carron} for a discussion of this issue in the context of hyperk\"ahler metrics for the planar Hilbert scheme of points.
+To apply Joyce's result one would first have to construct a QALE metric in the given K\"ahler class.
+While this may presumably be carried out by an inductive procedure, applying the uniqueness portion of Joyce's theorem would require specific knowledge about the asymptotics of the competing hyperk\"ahler metric; see \cite{Carron} for a discussion in the context of hyperk\"ahler metrics for the planar Hilbert scheme of points.